alexbrombal/transcend/README.md

 In the above code, the first segment will only be output if the configuration variable named "environment" is equal to "local".
 Otherwise, the second segment will be output.

-The content after the `//@if` or `//@elseif` directive can be any valid JavaScript expression.
+The expression after the `//@if` or `//@elseif` directive can be any valid JavaScript expression.
 Any properties specified in the configuration file will be available to these expressions.
 Top-level properties becomes local variables; any nested objects can be accessed just like you would in JavaScript:

 	//@if environment == "local"
 	//@elseif myValues.foo == "bar"